 All of the programs are free to download, but you charge for a disc.
 Is there premium content?
-Why would anyone ever order a disc?
+Why would anyone order a disc?

 There is no difference between the source code of the programs.
 Also no difference between the sample cases and instruction files.
 The reference documents for each program are not included in the download, but are individually downloadable from the reference pages on the PDAS web site.

-The CD lets you have the entire collection on a disc along with the references.
+The CD or thumbdrive lets you have the entire collection on a disc along with the references.
 This saves you from having to make 83 downloads for the programs and hundreds of downloads for the individual references, leaving you with several hundred files to organize and file on your computer.
 The answer to the last question is that it is the best solution for someone for whom time is a more valuable resource than money.
 On the other hand, I don't suppose anyone is interested in every single one of the programs.

 Also, I have not included the executable code for the programs in the download.
 I think it is always better for the user to compile the program for the target machine.
 The disc has these, but always compiled for the most generic machine.
 For example, some users have a single core cpu and 32-bit operating system, while others have quad-core cpus and 64-bit operating systems and lots of combinations in between.
 My distribution would have to be the most generic possible.
 If any user does not have a Fortran compiler, I can email them a generic executable for a given program.